Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Jul 31 2025
+Last update on Fri Aug 01 2025

-**154 day before 2026 ⏱**
+**153 day before 2026 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️